-1. PMs/CPs, CID Officers and supervisory criminal investigators shall ensure domestic violence, child abuse/neglect, and sexual assault investigations are conducted per this section and references (an) and (ao).
+- a. domestic violence involving sexual assault and/or aggravated assault with grievous bodily harm; - b. child abuse involving sexual assault and/or aggravated assault with grievous bodily harm; or - c. an unrestricted report of sexual assault must be referred to NCIS for investigation. - PMs/CPs, CID Officers and supervisory criminal investigators shall ensure domestic violence, child abuse/neglect, and sexual assault investigations are conducted per this section and references (an), (ao), and (cu).
+Per reference (cu), Military Criminal Investigative Organizations must investigate all reports of sexual assault, domestic violence involving grievous bodily harm, and child abuse involving grievous bodily harm.
+All investigations involving victims and witnesses of crimes will be conducted in accordance with section 2400 of this manual.
 If a MP/police officer/criminal investigator asks for a person's name and PII such as social security number, address, phone number, etc., they shall provide the individual a privacy act statement (see figure 2-1) or when completing an IR, if a person is asked PII, the MP/police officer/criminal investigator must read the person the privacy act statement at the top of the IR.

-2. Domestic Violence Investigations
+3. Domestic Violence Investigations

-a.
-CID/Domestic Violence Unit (DVU)/Investigations Branch shall:

-(1) Review all reported incidents of domestic violence.

-(2) Assume investigative control of cases of domestic violence wherein an actual assault resulting in visible or serious injury occurred.

-(3) Refer cases to Naval Criminal Investigative Service as appropriate and in accordance with local MOUs and/or agreements.

-b.
-When responding to reports of domestic violence, criminal investigators shall, unless circumstances do not permit:

-(1) Ensure the victim's safety and privacy by interviewing the victim in an area apart from the alleged suspects, witnesses, and occupants.
+- a.
+CID/Domestic Violence Unit (DVU)/Investigations Branch shall: - (1) Review all reported incidents of domestic violence. - (2) Assume investigative control of cases of domestic violence wherein an actual assault resulting in visible or serious injury occurred. - (3) Refer cases to Naval Criminal Investigative Service as appropriate and in accordance reference (at) and with local MOUs and/or agreements. - b.
+When responding to reports of domestic violence, criminal investigators shall, unless circumstances do not permit: - (1) Ensure the victim's safety and privacy by interviewing the victim in an area apart from the alleged suspects, witnesses, and occupants.
 Be sure to inquire about any history of abuse or existing protective orders.
 Fully investigate all protective order violations.
 Encourage the victim to seek a medical examination and arrange transport as needed.
 Inquire about injuries that are concealed by clothing or otherwise not readily apparent.
 Advise the victim to contact CID or NCIS and arrange for photographs to be taken of injuries that become apparent in the days following the incident